palantir/conjure-java-runtime/readme.md

 MyService service = JaxRsClient.builder()
     .build(MyService.class, "my user agent", "https://my-server/");
 ```
-The client is implemented using Feign; however, the Feign dependency is hidden away from both the Java API and the
+The client is implemented using Feign; in the `jaxrs-clients-all` package, the Feign dependency is hidden away from both
-classpath (via shadowing).
+the Java API and the classpath (via shadowing).

 ## retrofit2-clients
 Similar to `jaxrs-clients`, but generates clients using the Retrofit library.
 Example: